-This notice describes the rollover rules that apply to payments from the Plan that are not from a designated Roth 401(k) account (a type of account with special tax rules in some employer plans).
-If you also receive a payment from a designated Roth 401(k) account in the Plan, you will be provided a different notice for that payment, and the Plan administrator or the payor will tell you the amount that is being paid from each account.
+This notice describes the rollover rules that apply to payments from the Plan that are not from a designated Roth 401(k)/457 account (a type of account in some employer plans that is subject to special tax rules).
+If you also receive a payment from a designated Roth 401(k)/457 account in the Plan, you will be provided a different notice for that payment, and the Plan administrator or the payor will tell you the amount that is being paid from each account.